IEBH/SRA/README.md

 * Screening full text - An extension of the initial screening stage, this allows for the closer screening of articles based on their full-text content.
 * Multiple researcher consolidation - Providing the ability for multiple researchers to assess references from any of the previous screening stages.

+SRA is built using the [PHP](http://www.php.net) Programming language using the [CodeIgniter](http://ellislab.com/codeigniter) framework, [MySQL](https://www.mysql.com) database storage as well as specially developed modules for [importing and exporting EndNote reference libraries](https://github.com/hash-bang/PHP-EndNote).

+The project is available open source via GitHub at https://github.com/CREBP/SRA

 Goals
 =====